 Professor Heng Wang

 Heng has spoken at the WTO Headquarters and over 50 universities in America, Europe, and Asia, including Harvard University, Oxford University, Columbia University, New York University, University of Pennsylvania, University of Virginia, the LSE, University of Paris 1 and Waseda University.
 He was a Fernand Braudel Senior Fellow and a Max Weber Fellow at European University Institute.
-As a visiting professor, he taught at UNSW, University of Ottawa, Case Western Reserve University, Yokohama National University, Xiamen University, and China University of Political Science and Law, and will teach a course on China and international economic law at the National University of Singapore and Chinese University of Hong Kong (Shenzhen).
+As a visiting professor, he taught at UNSW, University of Ottawa, Case Western Reserve University, Yokohama National University, Xiamen University, and China University of Political Science and Law.
+In 2019, he taught courses at National University of Singapore and Chinese University of Hong Kong (Shenzhen).
 Besides being a visiting professor at Sant'Anna School of Advanced Studies and the University of Cagliari, he conducted research at the WTO Secretariat and was the university professorial fellow at SWUPL.

 Besides books, he published widely within and outside of China in journals including Journal of International Economic Law, , and Heng was an Executive Council member of the Society of International Economic Law (2008-2015) and is a founding member of the Asian International Economic Law Network, a member of the Asian WTO Research Network, and an executive member of governing council of all three Chinese societies of international economic law or WTO law.

 Heng has advised or provided training to the government, international organization (the APEC), and the private sector, and is an arbitrator of arbitration institutions in China and Europe.

-He has been interviewed by media in Australia, China, Russia, the US and elsewhere, including by the BBC, the Australian Broadcasting Corporation, the Australian, the South China Morning Post, SBS, SputnikNews, and Xinhua News Agency.
+He has been often interviewed by media in Australia, China, the US and elsewhere, including by the BBC, Reuters, the Australian Broadcasting Corporation, the South China Morning Post, SBS, Australia Financial Review, and the Australian.